-A member of the firm’s Corporate Department, Michelle handles a wide array of corporate matters, including entity formation, management, growth, acquisitions and transfers.
-Michelle advises middle-market public and private companies in a variety of transactional and corporate finance matters, including mergers and acquisitions and commercial financing transactions.
+Michelle handles a wide array of corporate matters, including entity formation, management, growth, acquisitions and transfers.
+She advises middle-market public and private companies in a variety of transactional and corporate finance matters, including mergers and acquisitions and commercial financing transactions.
+A member of the firm’s Cannabis Law Practice Group, Michelle advises companies in the legal cannabis space on a variety of business transactions, with experience in both domestic and cross-border deals.

 Michelle works with clients on their privacy-related matters drafting policies and notices for corporate websites, and helping them to stay in compliance with privacy-specific laws, rules and regulations.
 With a strong background in the commercial arts, Michelle has become well-versed in copyright and trademark matters, including application preparation, protection and licensing.